 Statistical Analysis

+The experiment was conducted under randomized block design (RBD) with seven treatments and three replications under each treatment.
 Data collected from the experiments underwent statistical analysis using analysis of variance (ANOVA) as outlined by Gomez and Gomez (2010).
-Significant treatment differences were determined using F-tests at a p<0.05 probability level, with critical differences calculated accordingly; non-significant differences were denoted as NS.
+Significant treatment differences were determined using F-tests at a p ≤0.05 probability level, with critical differences calculated accordingly; non-significant differences were denoted as NS.

 Results and Discussion

 The results of the study highlight the importance of foliar fertilization in enhancing the growth, yield, and quality of mulberry leaves.
 Foliar application of MNF-I and MNF-II significantly outperformed the control treatment (T7), whereas MNF-I at 0.75% (T3) demonstrated the highest effectiveness.
-The findings align with earlier research suggesting that foliar feeding bypasses soil constraints, such as nutrient immobilization and ensures the rapid uptake of nutrients through leaf stomata and cuticles (Cakmak, 2008; Mortvedt, 2000).
-This method provides an efficient pathway for supplying essential macro and micronutrients, particularly in soils with suboptimal fertility, as observed in the experimental site.
+The findings align with earlier research suggesting that foliar feeding bypasses soil constraints, such as nutrient immobilization and ensured the rapid uptake of nutrients through leaf stomata and cuticles (Cakmak, 2008; Mortvedt, 2000; Khatoon et al., 2021).
+This method provides an efficient pathway for supplying essential macro and micronutrients, particularly in soils with suboptimal fertility, as observed in the experimental site (Nandita et al., 2023).

 The observed increase in leaf yield, particularly in T3 (3481 kg ac⁻¹ crop⁻¹), supports previous studies that underline the efficacy of foliar sprays in optimizing nutrient use efficiency.
 Singhvi et al. (2001) documented significant improvements in mulberry leaf yield and protein content with foliar applications of micronutrient formulations.
 Similarly, Ahmed et al. (2018) demonstrated that a combination of basal NPK fertilization with foliar sprays sustained higher mulberry productivity, corroborating the enhanced growth metrics observed in T3 and T4.

-Table 1.
-Effects of multi-nutrient mixture foliar spray on yield attributes and yield in mulberry
+Table 3.
+Effects of foliar spray of multi-nutrient mixture on leaf yield attributes in mulberry